diejor/congpu/HACKING.md

 ### Dependency manager

 The above preset will make use of the [conan][conan] dependency manager.
-After installing it, make sure you have a [Conan profile][profile] setup, then download the dependencies and generate the necessary CMake files by running this command in the project root:
+Configuration automatically invokes `conan install` when the generated toolchain file is missing.
+Make sure you have a [Conan profile][profile] set up.
+You can also run the command manually to refresh the dependencies:

 ```sh
 conan install . -s build_type=Debug -b missing